Indira Canteens

+The canteens are part funded from the state budget and partly from the budgets of the civic bodies.
+Earlier, the state government contributed 70% of the costs whereas now its share is likely to fall to 50% in Bengaluru.

 Structure

 The canteens serving food in civic wards of districts and taluka places of Karnataka.
 The canteen serves breakfast, lunch, and dinners.
 Aimed at aiding economically disadvantaged sections of society at a subsidized price.

 Food items

 Idlis and coconut chutney along with variety rice of the day will be served in breakfast, for lunch and dinner, rice, sambar, curd rice, tomato bath, and a few other items will be served.

+List of canteens in Karnataka

+The largest number of canteens are in Bangalore, almost 200.
+A relatively up to date (as of November 2023) can be found on the Open City Data website.